Extreme vulnerability to intruder attacks destabilizes network dynamics: Discussion

 Our results are in stark contrast to the expectation that hubs are the most critical nodes of a network \cite{artime2024robustness}, and thus the ones that need to be more closely protected from attacks. {This assumes particular relevance in the case of scale-free networks \cite{barabasi1999emergence}.
 A central dogma in the field of complex networks is that scale-free networks are stable against random failures (removal) of nodes but are vulnerable, in terms of structural integrity (i.e., the size of the strongly connected component) to attacks targeting the hubs.
-We show here that, when the dynamics is taken into account, this understanding needs to be revised: while the structure of scale-free networks is more vulnerable to attacks targeting the hubs \cite{artime2024robustness}, their dynamics is more vulnerable to attacks targeting nodes with low-indegree.
+We show a significantly different picture for the case of dynamical attacks considered here: while the structure of scale-free networks is more vulnerable to attacks targeting the hubs \cite{artime2024robustness}, their dynamics is more vulnerable to attacks targeting nodes with low-indegree.
 In summary, while hubs exhibit high vulnerability in terms of structural integrity, they are somewhat protected in dynamical contexts, leading to a situation where low-degree nodes are most vulnerable.
-Reference \cite{liu2011controllability} had also shown that the structural controllability of a network was enhanced when driver nodes are not connected to high-degree nodes.
-However, destabilizing the network dynamics does not require controllability, and here we provide simple sufficient conditions to induce instability of the network dynamics. }
+Reference \cite{liu2011controllability} had also shown that the structural controllability of a network was enhanced when driver nodes are not connected to high-degree nodes. {Reference \cite{menichetti2014network} had found that the structural controllability of a network depends strongly on the fraction of low in-degree and low out-degree nodes. } However, destabilizing the network dynamics does not require controllability, and here we provide simple sufficient conditions to induce instability of this dynamics.
+Our work complements a large literature on the importance of low-degree nodes and weak ties \cite{granovetter1973strength}; the relevance of low-degree nodes, under specific circumstances, is also acknowledged in the literature on percolation dynamics on networks \cite{artime2024robustness} and {the importance of weak ties on stability for predator–prey networks has been pointed out in \cite{allesina2012stability}.} }